CSS Style Guide

 2. ‘More’ Links

-If a link is to a download (instead of a webpage), such as a PDF, applying a class of download to either the widget block containing the link, or directly to the link tag, will style the link with a download arrow.
+A variation of a more link to signify a download (instead of a webpage), Apply a class of download to either the parent, or directly to the link tag.
 Where possible, add the file format and size in brackets.
 If you italicise this information it will automatically be formatted like this:

 4. Card Links

-When an entire card or banner is a link, applying a class of card to link tag will style it as a white rounded card with the onward arrow and hover transitions, This also works on Elementor Containers, if the HTML tag is set to ‘A (Link)’ under Layout > Additional Options.
+When an entire section (such as a banner) is a link, apply a class of card to link tag and it will style it as a white rounded card with the onward arrow and hover transitions, This also works on Elementor Containers, if the HTML tag is set to ‘A (Link)’ under Layout > Additional Options. (more detail on card elements to come)

 Layout